 What are head lice?

-Head lice are tiny crawling insects that live in a person’s head hair.
-The lice feed on blood sucked from the scalp and lay eggs—called nits—that firmly attach to the hair shafts.
-Infestation with head lice is also called pediculosis.
+Head lice are tiny, crawling insects that live in the hair on a person’s head.
+The lice feed on blood sucked from your scalp and lay eggs (called nits) that firmly attach to the hair exposed at your skin’s surface (hair shafts).
+An infestation of head lice is pediculosis.